Call for Applications

 - Curriculum vitae (CV) or resume with information about the applicant’s educational background, publications, presentations, and any other relevant professional or personal experience.

 - Proof of degree conferral such as an unofficial transcript or a copy of the applicant’s diploma to show proof of doctoral degree completion.

 Applicants should submit their application materials using this form by October 20, 2023, 5 p.m.
 PST.
 Applicants will be notified of award decisions on November 17, 2023.

 Applications will be evaluated according to the following criteria:

-- Alignment of applicant’s research experience or interests with research focused on Hispanic families and children.
+- Degree to which the applicant’s research experience or interests are centered around Hispanic families and children

-- Alignment of applicant’s research experience or interests with research focused on one or more of these areas: poverty reduction and economic self-sufficiency, access to early care and education, and human service delivery.
+- Alignment of applicant’s research experience or interests with one or more of these areas: poverty reduction and economic security and well-being, access to early care and education, and human service delivery

 Applicants are encouraged to review our Frequently Asked Questions before submission.
-Please send additional questions to [email protected]ds.org.
-No phone calls please.
+Please send additional questions to [email protected].